zumasys/docs/site/jbase/jbc/indices/README.md

 ## Note

-> An index has to be created first on a file before it can be returned by this function.
+> An index has to be created on a file first before information about it can be returned by this function.

-The following code example show how a file called "CUSTOMERS" can have some of the information about all of its indexes displayed.
+The following code example show how a file called "CUSTOMERS" can have some of the information about its indexes displayed.

 ```
 filename = "CUSTOMERS"